lorin/shelllogger/readme.txt

 Specifying programs where output should not be captured
 =======================================================
 Most likely, you will not want to capture the output of terminal-based programs, such as Emacs or vi.
-If you plan to use such a program, and don't want its output captured, specify the program in the TERMINAL_APPS variable defined in `cli.py`.
+If you plan to use such a program, and don't want its output captured, specify the program in the TERMINAL_APPS variable defined in `shelllogger`.

 Known bugs
 ==========